 Written By Marc D. Grossman, Esq.

 Greta Thunberg, a sixteen year old Swedish climate activist, addressed the United Nations Climate Action Summit on September 23 in New York City.
+Shell climate change science is another topic that consistently appears when climate change is mentioned.

 The star of the Summit, Thunberg said about climate change during an emotional speech that, “People are suffering, people are dying.
 All you can talk about is money and fairy tales of eternal economic growth.
 For more than thirty years, the science has been crystal clear.”